- 1Bear all or part of the weight of; hold up: the dome was supported by a hundred white columnsMore example sentences

 - All these things look well reasoned and supportable when doing the analysis.

-Middle English (originally in the sense 'tolerate'): from Old French supporter, from Latin supportare, from sub- 'from below' + portare 'carry'.
+Middle English (originally in the sense 'tolerate, put up with'): from Old French supporter, from Latin supportare, from sub- 'from below' + portare 'carry'.